La Tène culture: Writing

 Some Celtic-language inscriptions are known from this period, written in Lepontic, Greek and Latin scripts.
 Writing appears on Celtic coins (such as the names of Celtic rulers or peoples), and writing equipment in the form of wax tablets and styli has also been found within settlements.
 Markings on pottery have been interpreted as a possible distinct 'La Tène alphabet'.
 Historical accounts by Greek and Roman authors provide descriptions of the use of writing by Celtic peoples at this time, such as the keeping of public records.

+"In the camp of the Helveti were found, and brought to Caesar, records written out in Greek letters, wherein was drawn up a nominal register showing what number of them had gone out from their homeland, who were able to bear arms, and also separately children, old men, and women."